theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/populate-drop-down-controls-in-power-apps.md

 ### Configure a yunIO Custom Connector in Power Automate

-To use the service created in [Create a Service in yunIO](#create-a-service-in-yunio) with Power Apps, it must be available as a custom connector in Power Automate.
+To use the service created in [Setup in yunIO](#setup-in-yunio) with Power Apps, it must be available as a custom connector in Power Automate.
 For information on how to integrate a yunIO service with Power Automate, see [Integrate a yunIO Service with Power Automate](integrate-a-yunio-service-with-power-automate.md).

 !!! note